-E3.
-West Hampstead town centre area: The NPPF (article 23) says that plans should "promote competitive town centres that provide customer choice and a diverse retail offer and which reflect the individuality of town centres".
+F7.
+West Hampstead Town Centre: the NPPF (23) says plans should "promote competitive town centres that provide customer choice and a diverse retail offer and which reflect the individuality of town centres".
 The London Plan (Table A2.1) classifies West Hampstead as a "district centre" with potential for "medium growth".
 The CCS (Policy CS7) says "the council will promote successful and vibrant centres...to serve the needs of residents, workers and visitors" by protecting and enhancing their unique character; providing for a range of shops and services; protecting and promoting small and independent shops; making sure that food, drink and entertainment uses do not have a harmful impact on residents and the local area; and pursuing individual planning objectives for each centre.
 The CCS notes (p.74) that the northern end of the centre "has a high quality environment with a 'village' character", while the southern end of the centre, around the stations, "is less attractive and has a poor quality pedestrian environment".
 It says the Council will "make sure that development conserves or enhances the special character and appearance of West Hampstead by applying the guidance in the conservation area statements for the area".